OpenStackOnRaPi/ostackinstall/README.md

     |                   brmux                 |      L2 device, IP address not needed here, tagged VLANs have to be configured here
     +---------------------┬-------------------+        (towards veth1) in case of using provider VLAN networks +---------+
-                     |  eth0   |      physical interface of RaPi (taken by brmux), no IP address is needed, but tagged VLANs
+                     |  eth0   |      physical interface of RPi (taken by brmux), no IP address is needed, but tagged VLANs
                      +---------+      have to be configured in case of using provider VLAN networks
   ```